-Antimicrobial resistance poses a significant threat to public health, especially because antibiotics underpin routine medical practice.
+Antimicrobial resistance poses a significant global threat to public health, especially because antibiotics underpin routine medical practice.
+In response, the World Health Organisation (WHO) has developed a global action plan on antimicrobial resistance.
 The Chief Medical Officer's report on the threat of antimicrobial resistance and infectious diseases (2013) highlights that, although a new infectious disease has been discovered nearly every year for the past 30 years, there have been very few new antimicrobials developed.
 This is leaving the armoury nearly empty as diseases evolve and become resistant to existing antimicrobials.
 The report highlights that looking after the current supply of antimicrobials is equally as important as encouraging development of new drugs.

-A practical example of this is given in the English surveillance programme for antimicrobial utilisation and resistance (ESPAUR) report 2016.
-Rates of Escherichia coli (E. coli) and Klebsiella pneumoniae (K. pneumoniae) bloodstream infections increased by 15.6% and 20.8% respectively from 2010 to 2014 and further increases of 4.6% and 9% respectively were seen from 2014 to 2015.
-The 2017 ESPAUR report stated that the proportion of E. coli bloodstream infections resistant to piperacillin/tazobactam (the most frequently used antibiotic for the treatment of sepsis) increased year on year between 2012 and 2015, from 9.6% to 11.6%, but showed a smaller increase in 2016 to 11.8%.
-For K. pneumoniae bloodstream infections resistant to piperacillin/tazobactam, there was an increase between 2012 and 2015 from 13.3% to 18.6%, and a slight decrease to 17.8% in 2016.
-The 2016 report states that increases in resistance to piperacillin/tazobactam will increase the pressure on clinicians to use carbapenems (which are the antibiotics of last resort) unless alternative treatment strategies are developed.
+A practical example of this is given in the English surveillance programme for antimicrobial utilisation and resistance (ESPAUR) report 2018.
+This states that the proportions of bacterial species causing bloodstream infections that are resistant to key antibiotics have remained stable over the last 5 years probably because of more effective antimicrobial stewardship.
+However, the estimated total numbers caused by pathogens resistant to 1 or more key antibiotics has increased from 12,250 in 2013 to 16,504 in 2017, a rise of 35%, in particular those caused by Escherichia coli (E. coli) and Klebsiella pneumoniae (K. pneumoniae).
+The 2018 ESPAUR report stated that the proportion of E. coli bloodstream infections non-susceptible to piperacillin/tazobactam (the most frequently used antibiotic for the treatment of sepsis) increased year on year between 2013 and 2017, from 10.6% to 15.3%.
+For K. pneumoniae bloodstream infections non-susceptible to piperacillin/tazobactam, there was an increase between 2013 and 2017 from 16.4% to 19.4%.
+The 2016 ESPAUR report states that increases in resistance to piperacillin/tazobactam will increase the pressure on clinicians to use carbapenems (which are the antibiotics of last resort) unless alternative treatment strategies are developed.

 For some other bacteria where there have been targeted interventions to reduce the burden of infection or resistance, infection rates or proportions of infections where resistance is detected have declined.
-For example, according to the ESPAUR report 2015, methicillin-resistant Staphylococcus aureus (MRSA) bloodstream infections had reduced from 12% to 8% over the previous 5 years through effective infection prevention and control within healthcare settings.
+For example, according to the ESPAUR report 2018, methicillin-resistant Staphylococcus aureus bloodstream infections continued to decline year on year from 9.5% in 2012/13 to 6.6% in 2017/18 through effective infection prevention and control within healthcare settings.

 NICE has published a guideline on antimicrobial stewardship: systems and processes for effective antimicrobial medicine use.
 This recommends that commissioners should ensure that antimicrobial stewardship operates across all care settings.
 They should consider including the following in their antimicrobial stewardship programme: